meghakuc/angular-bookapi-app/README.md

 Create a simple page with 2 boxes/divs,

-		a.First box will be a text box where ISBN can be entered.
+		a.
+First box will be a text box where ISBN can be entered.
 		b.
 Second box will show the response in a list , like this :
 		Title: “sometitile”
 		Description : “some description ”